gen-mind/cognix/docs/cognix-code-gen.md

 For detailed documentation and setup guides, visit [CogniX Docs](https://docs.cognix.ch/).
 If you're new to AI-driven code generation, watch [this video](https://www.youtube.com/watch?v=u47GtXwePms).

-## `Initial Focus`

-To quickly bring a product to market, we are focusing on two key aspects:
-- 🔍 Semantic Search for Business: A plug-in for business applications like Teams, Slack, and SharePoint, providing efficient search functionality directly within these tools.
-The first implementation will be for Microsoft Teams.
-- 🤖 AI Chatbot: A versatile chatbot that can be integrated into any website, capable of talking about the site's products or services, handling customer support and various other topics as instructed.
-We are also willing to explore any other specific capabilities CogniX can achieve, feel free to reach us out gp@cognix.ch

 ## `Contributing`